Don’t let those glossy home magazine photos fool you, home remodeling can be stressful! But there are ways plan a stress-free home remodel.

 In this day and age, you can find anything you want on Google, the largest search engine in the world.
 The trick is knowing how to search Google and getting the results you want.

 Google uses keywords, or queries, to categorize every article it indexes.
-There’s millions of results for each keyword combination so the chances of finding exactly what you want are high.
+There are millions of results for each keyword combination so the chances of finding exactly what you want are high.

 Quotes and Important Words